diogocardoso28/personal-site/_posts/2024-07-24-HomelabOverview.md

 The need to use LVM expand my disk space lead me to just re-installing everything and doing some things better.
 During this major change, I also ditched the 'raw' use of nginx and certbot and started to use nginx proxy manager which made managing domains a breeze.

 # Hosting my media
 Early 2023 I stared to gain interest in hosting my own media, during this phase I tested out services like [plex](https://www.plex.tv/) and [jellyfin](https://jellyfin.org/).
-I ended up settling for jellyfin since I want to use as much Open-source software as possible, another feature of jellyfin that made it even more appealing was the ability to stream live television.
+I ended up settling for jellyfin since I wanted to use as much Open-source software as possible, another feature of jellyfin that made it even more appealing was the ability to stream live television.
-To make live tv and recordings available on my jellyfin I used [Tvheadend](https://tvheadend.org/) in combination with two DTV tuners.
-Contrary to IPTV and other digital services most of the usb DTV tuners can only tune in to one channel at the time which makes it impossible to watch a chanel and record another ate the same time.
+To make live tv and recordings available on my jellyfin, I used [Tvheadend](https://tvheadend.org/) in combination with two DTV tuners.
+Contrary to IPTV and other digital services, most of the usb DTV tuners can only tune in to one channel at the time which makes it impossible to watch a chanel and record another ate the same time.
-My dvd and Blu-ray collection was of a severe size therefore I also found the need to increase my HDD capacity to suit these needs.
+My dvd and Blu-ray collection was of a severe size.
+Therefore, I also found the need to increase my HDD capacity to suit these needs.
 Once again LVM came in handy since I managed to find an old 2TB CCTV HDD for cheap and it made the perfect candidate for expanding the storage of server.
-The server tasked to handle all this tasks was the Dell optiplex, which struggled to keep up transcoding tasks and tv recordings.
-I must admit that I got super lucky with the use of LVM and a mix of disks with varying ages and varying working hours especially since I just added the previously mentioned CCTV HDD to my boot drive pool.
+The server tasked to handle all these tasks was the Dell optiplex, which struggled to keep up transcoding tasks and tv recordings.
+I must admit that I got superlucky with the use of LVM and a mix of disks with varying ages and varying working hours especially since I just added the previously mentioned CCTV HDD to my boot drive pool.

 # New server
-After around two months of highly stressing my Dell optiplex and loosing my mind to transcodes hanging and countless streaming errors due to the lack of adequate compute power, I decided that I needed an upgrade.
+After around two months of highly stressing my Dell optiplex and losing my mind to transcodes hanging and countless streaming errors due to the lack of adequate compute power, I decided that I needed an upgrade.
 I started to browse the local used market (which is not very good in Portugal) and soon realized that if I wanted tons of computing power for cheap, I would have to go for an old enterprise server.
 I ended up settling for a used dell r620.
 This old beast came with two Intel Xeons E5-2670, 64GB of DDR3 ram, two 900GB sas HDDs and dual redundant PSUs.
 Compared to my old machines this thing was a powerhouse but a new problem appeared.
-This server's chassis came configured with option to support 8 2,5" disks but all my existing media is on 3.5" disks.
+This server's chassis came configured with option to support 8 2,5" disks, but all my existing media is on 3.5" disks.
 To tackle this problem, I ended up moving all the drives to the optiplex machine and used that to server all my media as smb network shares.
-To avoid having to set everything up again I decided to clone the drive from optiplex server to an SSD and use that as a boot disk to my new r620 server.
+To avoid having to set everything up again, I decided to clone the drive from optiplex server to an SSD and use that as a boot disk to my new r620 server.

 This left me with the following setup:
 ![V2 of my homelab](/assets/img/posts/HomelabOverview/HomelabV2.png "Homelab Diagram V2")